top of page

 Although I am happy to drink coffee alone, it’s even nicer to share a cup with a friend.
 The social connectedness of coffee is another one of its pleasures.
 It is interesting to note that as we lose other fibers of social connectedness with an increase in living alone, more individualistic natures, digital social media, and now Covid-19, we’ve seen the invention and rise of the Keurig coffeemaker.
 Single-cup coffeemakers herald a new era in psychological health, and to me, it is not a positive one.
 Coffee-drinking, besides the obvious benefits of a caffeine boost, is anchored in the inherent sharing of the coffee and the chatter.

 My favorite coffee blogger, Agness Walewinder, shares her experiences with the best coffee in the world.
 Etramping is a travel blog devoted to discovering and sharing the passion for outdoor adventure in all its forms.
-It’s a place for those who seek adrenaline (hence the coffee angle!) and have curiosity for new destinations, who are eager to experience the world with all of their senses, and who aren’t afraid to make every day an unique escapade.
+It’s a place for those who seek adrenaline (hence the coffee angle!) and have curiosity for new destinations, who are eager to experience the world with all of their senses, and who aren’t afraid to make every day a unique escapade.
 After spending time in Italy, Agness wrote The Ultimate Guide to Coffee in Italy.
 Grab a cup of coffee before you read.

 Larry David of Curb Your Enthusiasm has a funny joke about a marriage-ending fight because he drank tea when his wife drank coffee.
 He didn’t think it mattered what was in his cup; it drove her nuts they weren’t sharing the same drink.